Kate Avery: Under-23 and NCAA debut

 Avery won her first senior national title in 2014, winning over 1500 m at the English Athletics Championships.
 She also paced sixth in the 5000 m at the British Athletics Championships, having improved her best to 15:35.12 minutes earlier that season.
 She began to progress in the under-23 category the following year, starting with a win in the 10,000 metres at the Penn Relays.
 She won the 5000 m at the under-23 trials before going on to take the bronze medal in that event at the 2013 European Athletics U23 Championships, which was later upgraded to silver.
 She enrolled at Iona College in the United States towards the end of the year and began competing for their Iona Gaels collegiate team.
 Her first collegiate honours quickly followed at the 2013 NCAA Division I Cross Country Championships, where she paced third.
-A month later she shared in the under-23 team title with Great Britain at the 2013 European Cross Country Championships, having finished fourth behind team mate Charlotte Purdue.
+A month later she shared in the under-23 team title with Great Britain at the 2013 European Cross Country Championships, having finished fourth behind teammate Charlotte Purdue.

 She established herself among the top American collegiate runners in 2014.
 She competed a mile run/3000 m double at the Metro Atlantic Athletic Conference (MAAC) indoor Championships and came ninth in the latter event at the 2014 NCAA Division I Indoor Track and Field Championships.
 She was eighth in the 5000 m at the 2014 NCAA Division I Outdoor Track and Field Championships and went on to claim one title in cross country soon after, winning the MAAC event then pacing first at the 2014 NCAA Division I Cross Country Championships.
 In the NCAA race she led from start to finish with a winning margin of over eight seconds.
 Her win was a first for a British woman and an Iona Gaels athlete, being the institution's third ever NCAA individual title.
 She placed fourth 2015 NCAA Division I Outdoor Track and Field Championships in 5000 metres.

 In 2015, while at Iona, Avery won the Honda Sports Award as the nation's best female collegiate cross country runner.